AvolitesLtd/TitanManual/docs/cue-lists/cue-list-options.md

 ## Handle Tab

-All these options are described in [Playback Options](../cues/playback-options.md#handle-tab).
+All these options are described in playback [Options](../cues/playback-options.md#handle-tab).

 ## Fader Tab